Methods of free probability: 5a. Linear algebra

 However, we will not do this right away, because our matrix theory has a flaw.
 Indeed, all what has being said above does not take into account the adjoint matrix:

-To be more precise, the idea is that the matrices $A\in M_N(\mathbb C)$ do not come alone, but rather in pairs $(A,A^*)$, and this because no matter what we want to do with $A$, of advanced type, we will run at some point into its adjoint $A^*$.
+To be more precise, the idea is that the matrices $A\in M_N(\mathbb C)$ do not come alone, but rather in pairs $(A,A^*)$, and this because no matter what you want to do with $A$, of advanced type, you will run at some point into its adjoint $A^*$.
 Thus, we must talk about the moments and distribution of the pair $(A,A^*)$.
 This can be done as follows:

 \begin{definition} The generalized moments of a complex matrix $A\in M_N(\mathbb C)$ are the following numbers, indexed by the colored integers $k=\circ\bullet\bullet\circ\ldots$

 with $A^k$ being defined by the following formulae and multiplicativity, $A^{kl}=A^kA^l$,